johnwilldonicely/LDAS/README.md

 ![examples](https://raw.githubusercontent.com/johnwilldonicely/LDAS/master/docs/figures/LDAS_Sample_Plots_2.png)

 # Introduction
-* There are plenty of data-analysis tools available, but LDAS was designed to provide several advantages:
+* If you're struggling to process the volumes of data you're generating, or if you need to automate analysis and report production, then LDAS is right for you.
+Designed with speed and customization in mind, LDAS offers a number of advantages:
 	* coded in C for very high-speed processing
 	* minimal dependencies for quick and easy installation
 	* modular design allows custom scripting for complex tasks

 * Capabilities include:
 	* data visualization (smart-postscript)
+	* behavioural analysis
-	* spectral power analysis (FFT)
+	* spectral power and coherence analysis (FFT)
-	* coherence and correlation
+	* functional connectivity / correlation
 	* phase-amplitude coupling
 	* filters (IIR, FIR, notch)
 	* large-scale automated batch-processing for entire experiments